core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Each request message and response message is protected and processed as specified in {{I-D.ietf-core-object-security}}, with the modifications described in the following sections.
 The following security objectives are fulfilled, as further discussed in {{ssec-sec-objectives}}: data replay protection, group-level data confidentiality, source authentication, message integrity, and message ordering.

 Furthermore, endpoints in the group locally perform error handling and processing of invalid messages according to the same principles adopted in {{I-D.ietf-core-object-security}}.
-However, a receiver endpoint MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, or which is not cryptographically validated in a successful way.
+However, a recipient MUST stop processing and silently reject any message which is malformed and does not follow the format specified in {{sec-cose-object}}, or which is not cryptographically validated in a successful way.
 Either case, the recipient MUST NOT send back any error message.
 This prevents servers from replying with multiple error messages to a client sending a group request, so avoiding the risk of flooding and possibly congesting the group.

 As per {{RFC7252}}{{RFC7390}}, group requests sent over multicast must be Non-confirmable.
 However, this does not prevent the acknowledgment of Confirmable group requests in non-multicast environments.